LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 As shown on the above trace summary, the most of the transaction's time was spent in two functions `modules.transactions.shared.getTransactions` and `Middleware: bound logClientConnections`.
 You can go to trace detail to see more information and call stack.
 You can also click on "Database queries" to see which queries were executed during this request.

 It's also possible to find the database query which is taking most of the time.
-To do it, please click on the left side menu for "Database" and then sort by "Most time consuming" and then select the top of the list.
+To do this, please click on the left side menu for "Database" and then sort by "Most time consuming" and then select the top of the list.

 ![Database Queries](./assets/database_query.png)